codedsk/ncnsoftwarebootcamp/README.md

 # ncnsoftwarebootcamp
-lectures for the recordings of the ncn software bootcamp
+lectures and assignments for the video recordings of the ncn software bootcamp